Norway Says Will Close Border To Russia Tourists - UrduPoint

 -

+EU hits Oreo maker Mondelez with 337.5 mn euro antitrust fine35 minutes ago

-Palestinian films 'more important than ever', directors say in Cannes58 minutes ago
+Palestinian films 'more important than ever', directors say in Cannes1 hour ago

 -